(Photo Credit: Marine Biologist at Work, by NOAA's National Ocean Service)

 I also spend a lot of time online, writing grant proposals, filling out forms, etc. In the summer and fall, I have interns and we are in the field several times a week working with octopuses and/or squid.
 When we are doing field work, our schedule is at the mercy of the weather and when (and if) we find the animals that we are looking for.

 Can you tell us about your steps toward becoming a marine biologist?

 How to Increase Your Salary as a Marine Biologist.

 Education is the key to increasing your salary as a Marine Biologist.
 There are degrees and certifications that will increase your salary and make you a more valuable employee.
 In this economic downturn, education is a key strategy for a successful career as a Marine Biologist.

 Marine Biology isn't the easiest career choice.
 I graduated with highest honors and a 3.97 GPA from the University of Florida.
 While at UF, I spent two summers as an intern, one at the University of Hawaii and one at the Smithsonian Station in Link Port, Florida.
 I also started publishing an aquarium magazine.
 I went to graduate school, in order to work with deep-sea octopuses, at Dalhousie University in Halifax, Canada.

-I also volunteered to escape Canada for two weeks and help a colleague with her research on a reef squid in Bonaire – this work was eventually featured in the nature special “Tentacles.”
-I worked in Texas essentially as a post-doc for three years before I was able to escape and have been a jr. faculty member at BIOS since Sept.
+I also volunteered to escape Canada for two weeks and help a colleague with her research on a reef squid in Bonaire – this work was eventually featured in the nature special Tentacles.
+I worked in Texas essentially as a post-doc for three years before I was able to escape and have been a junior faculty member at BIOS since Sept.
 2003.
-My full C.V. is online here.
+My full CV is online here.

 Can you recall any memorable moments from your career in marine biology?